senaranya/HL7/README.md

 <a href="https://packagist.org/packages/aranyasen/hl7"><img src="https://poser.pugx.org/aranyasen/hl7/license" alt="License"></a>
 </p>

-**Important: Connection::send() Timeout error message changed from "Timed out listening for response from server" to "Response partially received.
-Timed out listening for end-of-message from server"**

 **Important: Supported PHP version has been updated to 7.2+.
 To use this package with 7.0 or 7.1, use previous release [1.5.4](https://github.com/senaranya/HL7/tree/1.5.4)**

-**Important: Exception message for invalid segment name changed to "Segment name '$name' should be 3 characters and in uppercase"**

 ## Introduction